MengWoods/intelligent-FPS-game/human_body_detection/README.md

 # Human body detection methods

-Tried several methods, the skeleton detection is the one needed.
+Tried several methods, the skeleton detection and head bounding box detection can be used for the purpose.

 ## Skeleton detection